-The cause is a virus spread by the Aedes aegypti species of mosquitoes which predominantly bite during the day.
+The cause is a virus spread by the Aedes aegypti species of mosquito which mainly bites during the day.

-After an incubation phase of 3-8 days there is usually a sudden onset of fever, headache, muscle and joint pains.
+After an incubation period of 4-10 days there is usually a sudden onset of fever, headache, muscle and joint pains.
 A rash may develop.
 Within a few days the illness usually resolves and serious complications are uncommon.
-In a few cases dengue can progress to a haemorrhagic form, with shock, which can be fatal.
+In a few cases dengue can progress to a more serious form with shock, which can be fatal.

 There is no specific anti-viral treatment.
 Symptoms like headache and fever can be treated symptomatically.
-Hospital care is indicated in severe illnesses or if complications occur.
+Hospital care is indicated in severe illness or if complications occur.

 Recommendations for Travellers

 Avoid mosquito bites and seek medical attention for feverish illness if you have been in an area where dengue is present.
-See also insect bites.
-A vaccine is under trial but not yet available.
+See also information about insect bite avoidance.